EternalCodeTeam/ParcelLockers/README.md

 reporting in your config.yml file (we strongly advise to do so), errors will be automatically sent to us, which will greatly accelerate the bug fixing process 🥳

-## 📝 TODO

-- [ ] Add support for more databases (H2, PostgreSQL, MongoDB?)
-- [ ] Add translation system, more languages
-- [ ] Add delivery codes, so any person knowing the code can pick up the parcel
-- [ ] Add delivery time, so the parcel can be picked up only in a specific time
-- [ ] Parcel permissions for user
-- [ ] Parcel return logic
-- [x] Banned parcel items (configurable)
-- [ ] Parcel fee
-- [ ] Rewrite database to ORMLite (far in future)
-- [x] Add "business" logic
-- [ ] Add more parcel types (fragile, etc...)
-- [ ] Add option to config for parcel locker space (e.g. max parcels within a locker)
-- [x] Rewrite Position class to use Integers instead of Doubles
-- [ ] Finish GUIs
-- [ ] Add more GUIs (admin GUI, parcel create GUI, etc.)
-- [ ] Add Discord integration (bot, webhooks, etc...)
-- [ ] Add more commands
-- [x] Isolate cache into separate classes
-- [x] Extract database service methods into repositories (interfaces)
-- [x] Delete cyclic dependency (Parcel <-> ParcelLocker), switch to UUID instead of object references

 ## 📜 License

 ### ParcelLockers is published under the GNU GPL-v3 license.
 In particular, the developer: